| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 expensive.
 But if everyone is on the same tire, the Goodyear should be acceptable.
 At

+least there isn't an open tire war.
 With all ASCS Patriot rules remaining the same, costs are kept at a

 minimum and that will keep teams coming back.
 Technical stability is what has kept sprint

+car racing universal and strong for all these decades.
 It also appears that the ASCS Patriot schedule for next year will

 remain similar to the past few years (as long as Goodyear doesn't stick their nose in.